AIG at Southern Lee

 Yes!
 Students who were previously identified as AIG in elementary school or middle school are still identified as AIG students in high school, as AIG records follow students as they move to higher grades.
 For students transferring to Lee County Schools from another district or state, parents should indicate during registration whether their student is identified as AIG.

 What does being identified as AIG mean in high school?

 At the high school level, AIG students are offered a wide variety of advanced coursework and academic pathways.
 High school AIG students may self-select the courses and programs that best fit their specific academic and intellectual needs and goals.
-We highly recommend that AIG students register for the appropriate Honors and AP courses in their areas of identification to receive instruction differentiated to their academic and intellectual needs, such as Honors courses, Advanced Placement courses, International Baccalaureate courses (at LCHS), or dual enrollment courses.
+We highly recommend that AIG students register for the appropriate advanced courses in their areas of identification to receive instruction differentiated to their academic and intellectual needs, such as Honors courses, Advanced Placement courses, International Baccalaureate courses (at LCHS), or dual enrollment courses.

 Who can I contact about AIG at Southern Lee?

-For more information about the AIG program at Southern Lee, feel free to contact Mr. Dillon Crockett, Biology Teacher and AIG Advisor for Southern Lee High School, at email@example.com.
+For more information about the AIG program at Southern Lee, feel free to contact Ms. Ruth Bivans, Social Studies Teacher and AIG Department Chair for Southern Lee High School, at email@example.com.

 Additional Resources for AIG students: